jMetal/jMetalMSA/README.md

 * PopulationSize: Size of the population of the algorithm
 * NumberOfCores: Number of cores to use for the execution of the Algorithm, greater than 1 enable the Parallel features.

-To execute the algorithm to solve a problem in Balibase, just run this command:
+To execute the NSGA-II to solve a problem in BAliBASE, just run this command:

 ````
-java -cp target/jMetalMSA-1.0-SNAPSHOT-jar-with-dependencies.jar org.uma.jMetalMSA.runner.MOSAStrERunnerBAliBASE balibaseProblemName dataDirectory NumberOfEvaluations PopulationSize NumberOfCores
+java -cp target/jMetalMSA-1.0-SNAPSHOT-jar-with-dependencies.jar org.uma.jmetalmsa.runner.MOSAStrERunnerBAliBASE balibaseProblemName dataDirectory NumberOfEvaluations PopulationSize NumberOfCores
 ```
 * balibaseProblemName: the BAliBASE instance name, for instance `BB12001`.
 * dataDirectory: The Path that contains the Structural Information files (PDB's (*.pdb) and Strike Contact Matrix (*.contacts)) of the sequences to align and the Pre-Computed alignments to use to generate the Initial population of the algorithm.